FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 ### Custom IP Address

-By default, the `ZTI` guesses your IP address.
+By default, the `ZTI` guesses your IP address using `https://ifconfig.me/ip`.
 When installing on the devices not on the public internet it is unlikely that this is what you want.
 There are several ways to discover a candidate IP address, here are some.